touseefshoonya/XG-Boost/README.md

 It also handles numerical data as XG regressor and classification data as XG classifier By default it uses Decison Tree as the algorithm

-Final model formula= Base model+Eta*DT1 where Base modelor Base estimator(BE) is average.Here it average package
+Final model formula= Base model+Eta*DT1 where Base model or Base estimator(BE) is average of Package.

+Why Avegrage of Package? because this is the Target variable.We want to calculate package based on CGPA

 ![alt text](image.png)